RelationalAI SDK for Julia

 Cloning a Database

-to clone a database by specifying a source
+You can clone a database by specifying the target and source database names as follows:

 You cannot clone from a database until an engine has executed at least one transaction on that database.